OpenVPN/openvpn/doc/man-sections/generic-options.rst

   The downside of using ``--mlock`` is that it will reduce the amount of physical memory available to other applications.

+  The limit on how much memory can be locked and how that limit is enforced are OS-dependent.
+On Linux the default limit that an unprivileged process may lock (RLIMIT_MEMLOCK) is low, and if privileges are dropped later, future memory allocations will very likely fail.
+The limit can be increased using ulimit or systemd directives depending on how OpenVPN is started.

 --nice n
   Change process priority after initialization (``n`` greater than 0 is lower priority, ``n`` less than zero is higher priority).